losrobbos/laravel-api/README.md

 ## Preparing for deployment

-On Heroku you can deploy PHP pages and also get a Postgres SQL database for free.
+On Heroku you can deploy PHP pages for free

 - Login on heroku.com
   - Create an account if you don't have one so far